-Forget other tributes to Nat Adderley.
-It’s not that this one by Charlie Sepúlveda and The Turnaround is just better, but it is that there has not been one so heartfelt as well.
-The result of such respectful adulation on the part of Mr Sepúlveda for the other half of the great Cannonball Adderley is a fascinating meta-work that creates associations, resonances and new perspectives, not simply between the two composers and trumpeters, but also between the whole relationship between Jazz and Latin Jazz.
+This is not a tribute to Nat Adderley, but if it were, it would be a better one than any trumpeter has done.
+As it turns out Charlie Sepúlveda and The Turnaround is paying a heartfelt tribute to his wife, Natalia.
+Still, the result of such respectful adulation on the part of Mr Sepúlveda for the love of his life might also fare well as a tribute to the other half of the great Cannonball Adderley.
+This is a fascinating meta-work that creates associations, resonances and new perspectives, not simply between the two composers and trumpeters, but also between the whole relationship between Jazz and Latin Jazz.
 Moreover, rather than provide a pool of music Mr Sepúlveda and his group re-create the vivid atmosphere of that iconic band with each song, with an ironically entitled curtain-raiser, “Exit”, perhaps even suggesting a handing over of the proverbial torch from one trumpeter to the other – all of which is done without the slightest suggestion of any presumption on the part of Mr Sepúlveda.

 Editor’s Pick · Featured Album · Charlie Sepúlveda and The Turnaround: Songs For Nat